Botmasher/mobile-flashcards/README.md

 ## About this project
 This React Native iOS app allows you to build decks of flashcards and to quiz yourself and your friends.
 It was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
 It follows the [Udacity rubric](https://review.udacity.com/#!/rubrics/1021/view) for this project and aims to adhere to the [Nanodegree styleguide](http://udacity.github.io/frontend-nanodegree-styleguide/).

+## Platform
+This project was built to work on iOS.
+It has been tested on an iPhone 6S and X, and in multiple simulators using Xcode 9.2.
+It has not been tested for Android.

 ## Getting Started
 Instructions for installing and running the app on your local machine go here.
 Also include notes about using an iOS/Android simulator vs mobile device.